Navigation » List of Schools » Pierce College » Economics » Economics 1 – Principles of Economics » Summer 2021 » End of Week Quiz Chapter 8 to 10

 Question #25

-A the average product of labor is always less than the marginal product of labor.
+A the average product of labor is always greater that the marginal product of labor.

 B as more labor inputs are used, the average product of labor inputs will fall.